jhawthorn/ttytest/README.md

 It works by running commands inside a tmux session, capturing the pane, and comparing the content to your assertions.

-The assertions will wait a specified amount of time (default 2 seconds) for the expected content to appear.
+The assertions will wait a specified amount of time (configurable, default 2 seconds) for the expected content to appear.

 [![Gem Version](https://badge.fury.io/rb/ttytest2.svg?icon=si%3Arubygems)](https://badge.fury.io/rb/ttytest2)